Overview

 Agrodome New Zealand farm visit

-Rotorua's Agrodome, located in the heart of scenic farmland, offers a fun and educational world-famous show.
-Learn all about the various breeds of sheep of New Zealand.
-After the show, when in season, a visit to the Farmyard Nursery is not to be missed.
+Located in the heart of scenic farmland, this world-famous farm show offers a fun and educational look at New Zealand’s agricultural traditions.
+Learn about the various breeds of sheep found across the country, and when in season, enjoy a visit to the Farmyard Nursery.

 Māori hāngī feast